2017-Arizona-Opportunity-Hack/Team14/README.md

 * Python 3
 * Flask v0.12.2
+* Flask-Compress

 ### Installing

-On macOS or Linux systems, install Python 3, then install flask using Terminal with the following command:
+On macOS or Linux systems, install Python 3 and pip3, then install flask and flask-compress using Terminal with the following command:
 ```
 pip3 install flask
+pip3 install flask-compress
 ```
 Then, cd into the directory that contains the project and execute the app file with the following command:
 ```